I have long admired Andrew Barclay’s writing. As for his expertise, that was proven long ago in the hunting field.

 Andrew got a good start to his career by whipping-in to legendary huntsman Les Grimes for seven years at the Green Spring Valley Hounds in Maryland.
 Upon Grimes’s retirement, the horn was passed to Andrew, and he carried it with distinction there for the next twenty years.

 Around the time that Andrew was getting ready to retire as huntsman, MFHA Director Tony Leahy was formulating what is now known as the MFHA’s Professional Development Program—a structured training program for young aspiring huntsmen.
-One aspect of the program required that a knowledgeable mentor be available to work with each individual admitted into the program.To read more, a subscription is needed: Click here to subscribe
+One aspect of the program required that a knowledgeable mentor be available to work with each individual admitted into the program.To read more, a subscription is required.
+Log in or click here to subscribe.